Packed with nutrition

 Many diets lack key nutrients.
-We choose natural plant ingredients that help fill many nutritional gaps.
-A single serving of our cereal provides more than [100%] of the RDA of omega 3 oils, [50%] of iron, [25%] of zinc, [20%] of protein, and [10%] of daily calcium.
+We choose ingredients that help fill many nutritional gaps.
+A 100g serving of our cereal provides [50%] of recommended daily allowances of iron, [7%] of calcium, and [8%] of daily folate.

 More information on micronutrients.

-Plant-rich diets are loaded with vitamins, however there is one that some plant eaters don’t get enough of – vitamin B12.
+Plant-rich diets are loaded with vitamins, however those living on plants alone don’t get enough vitamin B12.
 Made by the bacteria and algae in the river water we used to drink, water treatment now removes it.
 We add some so that a single serving of our cereals gives you the recommended daily dose.
 We also add vitamin D, the sunshine vitamin, because most people now spend most of their lives inside and don’t get enough.

 More information on vitamins.

 1 0.83 grams per kg of body weight – source World Health Organisation